The Spice Islands

 BlueFoot Travel uses the fabulous facilities at Port Louis Marina to pick-up and drop-off guests during our yacht charters.
 Port Louis is in the perfect location and only 25 minutes from the airport.

 Then the sailing adventure begins.
-Sailing north up the coast of Grenada gives our guests a unique view of the lushness that is Grenada, and we think you can definitely smell spices in the air as you sail along the rugged coast!
+Sailing north up the coast of Grenada will give you a unique view of the lushness that is Grenada, and we think you can definitely smell spices in the air as you sail along the rugged coast!
 Once off the north coast of Grenada, we often sail to the tiny Ronde Island, the perfect stop lunch.
 After we then set sail to Grenada’s sister islands of Carriacou or Petit Martinique where there is plenty of sandy anchorages to visit.

 Carriacou & Petit Martinique